 Should any doubt arise between provisions in this guidance, and the statutory guidance issued by the Welsh Ministers the statutory guidance shall prevail.
 Additionally, this guidance does not constitute legal advice, those responsible for places of worship should seek their own independent legal advice where necessary.

 Each individual place of worship should consider this guidance within the context of its own specific circumstances, including consideration of the size of the building, how it is organised, operated, managed and regulated.
 This guidance does not impose a duty or requirement on places of worship to open.
-The persons responsible for the place of worship will have the freedom to decide when they consider it is safe to reopen.
-They should remain closed if they are not satisfied they are able to take reasonable measures to minimise the risk of exposure to, or spread of, coronavirus, as required under regulation 21.
+The persons responsible for the place of worship will have the freedom to decide when they consider it is safe to open.
+They should remain closed if they are not satisfied they are able to take reasonable measures to minimise the risk of exposure to, or spread of, coronavirus, as required under regulation 15.

 The Welsh Government is grateful to the Wales Faith Communities Forum and the Re-opening Places of Worship Task and Finish group for their advice and support in preparing this guidance.
 The Welsh Government will continue to work with the Wales Faith Communities Forum and belief groups to develop and plan for a phased and safe reopening of places of worship and the organisation of outdoor gatherings.
 This guidance will be reviewed and amended as the situation and scientific advice around risks of transmission changes and further amendments to the Regulations made.